SecretFoundation/SNIPs/SNIP-721.md

 The IDs of the minted tokens should also be returned in a LogAttribute with the key `minted`.

 #### <a name="mint"></a>Mint
-Mint defines the data necessary to perform one minting operation
+The Mint object defines the data necessary to mint one token.
 ```
 {
 	"token_id": "optional_ID_of_new_token",